YaswanthAkkalaDataEngineer/telecom-network-events-lakehouse/README.md

 ## Interview explanation

 I built a synthetic telecom network-intelligence lakehouse integrating CDRs, network events, subscriber activity, tower reference data, outages, and tickets.
 The validation layer enforces schemas and unique keys, while transformation logic generates call-drop, latency, signal-quality, utilization, availability, and congestion KPIs.
 I also modeled telecom business objects and a TypeScript incident-triage action.

-Do not describe this repository as original client production code.
-Describe it as a personal prototype based on common telecom engineering patterns.
+> **Portfolio disclaimer:** This is a personal prototype built with synthetic data and common telecom data-engineering patterns.
+It does not contain proprietary client code, production data, or confidential implementation details.